 One of northern Europe's most important Renaissance castles, known from Shakespeare's Hamlet, *'Kronborg'*, is located near the town of Helsingor.
 On the extreme tip of Zealand and at the narrowest point of the Oresund, the castle is situated in the sound between Denmark and Sweden.

 As the sound in this region travels only 4 km wide, the strategic importance of maintaining a fortress at this location was felt.
-Danish King, Eric of Pomerania, built as a fortress in 1420’s to enforce his demands over the sailors coming-in or leaving-from the Baltic Sea to pay their dues and also to control the sound in the region.
+Danish King, Eric of Pomerania, built as a fortress in the 1420s to enforce his demands over the sailors coming in or leaving from the Baltic Sea to pay their dues and also to control the sound in the region.

 The castle has been added to UNESCO’S World Heritage sites list in the year 2000.